Why are we doing this?

 What are we doing?

-The Partnership is identifying, engaging with and supporting the scaling of existing, high potential solutions that focus on tackling three areas that are key challenges, particularly amongst low to middle income households.
+Following an open call and shortlisting process, The Partnership has identified and chosen to support the scaling of existing, high potential solutions that focus on tackling three areas that are key challenges, particularly amongst low to middle income households.

 The Partnership aims to provide the financially ‘underserved’ with the tools and capabilities to access and interact with fair financial products.
 Specifically, these will help individuals to manage problematic or persistent debt, to gain access to affordable credit options, and to create a savings buffer as part of healthy day-to-day budgeting.

-2. Mental health: Mental health problems are one of the largest public health challenges facing the UK, with 1 in 4 people suffering from a mental health problem annually.
+Mental health problems are one of the largest public health challenges facing the UK, with one in four people suffering from a mental health problem annually.

 The Partnership is working to enable businesses to positively impact the mental health of their employees, customers, suppliers and wider communities.
 By supporting businesses to implement changes within their organisations, the mental health of employees can be improved.
 Tools and training development can support employees and line managers, and improving the mental health of customers, communities, supply chains and SME networks will help address this challenge.

-From October to December 2017, Nesta ran an open call for innovators in these three challenge areas.
-We also ran two workshops for our corporate and civil society partners in order for them to identify where they think they can make the most impact.
+From October to December 2017, Nesta ran an open call for innovators in our three identified challenge areas, from which 44 innovations were shortlisted.
+During this time, we also ran two workshops for our corporate and civil society partners in order for them to identify where they thought they could make the most impact.

-Grants are being provided to those solutions that do not have sufficient resources to develop and refine their plans to scale.
+Following a third workshop in January and opportunity for each of our 44 shortlisted innovators to pitch their solutions to businesses, civil society organisations and government first hand, Nesta comprised a final shortlist of 18 grant-winners.
 These grants are intended to support the successful creation and refinement of the solution’s scaling plan in collaboration with the Partnership’s business and civil society members.

 Collaborations are developed for lasting impact, and the Partnership programme is designed for innovative and promising ideas to be supported in achieving change in our core challenge areas.